VPN Demand Surges Around the World

 Date: 22 October

-Demand for VPN services increased in Kyrgyzstan on October 22 ahead of planned protests against the detention of at least a dozen civil rights activists.[12]
+Demand for VPN services increased in Kyrgyzstan on October 22 ahead of planned demonstrations.[12]

 The spike of 147% compared to the daily average over the 30 days prior.
 Comparing VPN demand on October 22 with a longer period, such as the average of the preceding 90 days, results in an even higher figure of 221%.